hyundai-robotics/doc-industrial-communication/3-settings-industrial-communication/3-2-Settings-SYCON.md

 <br>

 ##### 2. Connect the PC, where SYCON.net is installed, to the universal LAN port of the robot controller.
+(Not PCI LAN Port)
 Press the menu under **\[System > 2: Control Parameter > 9: Network]** to check the IP of the universal LAN port, then perform a ping test to determine whether a connection has been established.

 ![[Figure 3.2-1 Network IP]](<../_assets/3-Settings-Industrial-Communication/3.2-Setting-SYCON/image_1.png>)

 {% hint style="info" %}
 \.
-The IP address needs to be set according to the controller's settings.
+The IP address can be changed according to the User settings.
 {% endhint %}

 <br>